Gabriella439/grace/README.md

 # `grace`

-Grace is a ready-to-fork implementation of a functional programming language with type inference.
+Grace is a ready-to-fork implementation of a JSON-compatible functional programming language with type inference.
 You will most likely be interested in Grace for one of two reasons:

-* You need to implement a domain-specific language and you would like begin from a quality existing implementation instead of starting from scratch
+* You need to implement a domain-specific language and you would like to begin from a quality existing implementation instead of building some half-baked language using JSON/YAML as a syntax tree

 * You're interested in learning more about state-of-the-art algorithms for programming language theory by studying a clear and realistic reference